nodesource/node-native-api/README.md

 The purpose of these documents is to provide a uniform API across Node.
 It is meant to be more low-level than the current API, has been tuned for performance and flexibility.
-This API should accomplish two basic things:
+This API has the following goals:

 1) Be so light weight that it offers no observable impact on users' code.

 2) Be flexible enough that any other desired interface could be written using it.

+3) Be resilient and allow the developer to recover.

 ### Documents